-LLM in Financial Law
+LLM (Master of Laws) in Financial Law

 Financial law is legislation applied on a national or international level to regulate and stabilise the economy and to prevent or minimise large-scale financial problems.
 LLMs in Financial Law consider different aspects of relevant legislation, especially compliance (with policies and regulations) and diligence (monitoring of procedures).
 The ability to make balanced political, economic and monetary risk assessments, to see the broad picture as well as homing in on small details and to untangle very complicated legal requirements lies at the heart of these subjects.
-Students who are interested in how the financial world operates and who are willing to probe into the frameworks that surround it will find a master’s financial law fascinating.
+Students who are interested in how the financial world operates and who are willing to probe into the frameworks that surround it will find a masters financial law fascinating.
 LLMs in Financial Law also cover fraud, corruption and financial irregularities.
 Students who want to take this subject need to become familiar with the language of international finance – securities, loans, bonds, derivatives and how they work.

 Financial Law Courses

-Most LLM programmes in Financial Law in the UK tend to be ‘taught’ rather than research orientated, so they involve attending lectures classes and tutorials.
+Most LLM programs in Financial Law in the UK tend to be ‘taught’ rather than research orientated, so they involve attending lectures classes and tutorials.
 A few institutions, such as the London School of Economics (LSE), also run research LLMs.
 As with almost every LLM course, a final dissertation is required, typically 12,000–15,000 words.
-The largest number of courses is run by constituent colleges of the University of London: LSE, King’s College London, the School of African and Oriental Studies, Queen Mary University of London, University College London and the University’s External LLM Programme.
+The largest number of courses is run by constituent colleges of the University of London: LSE, King’s College London, the School of African and Oriental Studies, Queen Mary University of London, University College London and the University’s External LLM Program.
 Oxford Brookes is amongst the other universities that also offer specialisation in these subjects.
-Many UK LLM programmes in Financial Law are based in London this is probably because it is a world centre for financial markets.
-However students shouldn’t disregard programmes located at institutions elsewhere in the UK as most of these are also well established,
+Many UK LLM programs in Financial Law are based in London this is probably because it is a world centre for financial markets.
+However students shouldn’t disregard programs located at institutions elsewhere in the UK as most of these are also well established,

 Students should also consider studying at institutions outside of the UK - for example